sarimeeps/sarimeeps/README.md

 Hello!
 My name is Sarah, I am currently a senior at the Univeristy of North Carolina at Charlotte majoring in Computer Science.

 ## Projects 👩‍💻
 - Lecture-Lounge: A small forum made for students from UNCC's College of Computing and Informatics (CCI) to use to talk to other CCI students.
+Created using Flask and Bootstrap.
 - Basic weather app: A simple one page application that displays the weather forcast for the current week.
 Created using React.js and Openweathermap API.

 ## Work In Progress 👷‍♀️
 - Cinemon: A simple website for creating movie/tv show watchlists.
 Users can find any movie/show and add it to a personal watchlist and share it with other users.
+- Cozy Crochet: A storefront website for crochet items.
+Users can browse and sell their own crochet products!

 ## Goals 🥅
 Continue to grow my knowledge in full-stack web and software development!